 If you're like me, you probably try to get your wetsuit to live for as long as it can if you're a surfer, diver, triathlete, etc. I know I'm overdue for a new one because the neoprene in my 4:3 suit, which I use for surfing, is disintegrating.
 Wetsuits are expensive, so you might be wondering how you can do the repair job yourself.

 Will the Wetsuit Company Repair It?

-If you have excellent coverage with a company like Reef or Patagonia or some of the more obscure and expensive brands of suits like Matuse, I highly suggesting sending the suit in to have it repaired professionally.
+If you have excellent coverage with a company like Reef or Patagonia, or some of the more obscure and expensive brands of suits like Matuse, I highly suggest sending the suit in to have it repaired professionally.
 You do not want to go and puncture holes in a suit that cost you big bucks and can be repaired for free (minus shipping).
 If you have a Patagonia suit, just walk it into the store.
 Seriously, they have great customer care.

 How to Use Wetsuit Adhesive